nf-core/configs/docs/unity.md

 ## iGenome database

-A local copy of the iGenomes resource has been made available on UNITY CLUSTER so you should be able to run the pipeline against any reference available in the `igenomes.config` specific to the nf-core pipeline.
+A local copy of the iGenomes resource has been made available on UNITY CLUSTER so you should be able to run a pipeline supporting this against any reference available in the `igenomes.config` specific to the nf-core pipeline.
 You can do this by simply using the `--genome <GENOME_ID>` parameter.

 :::note